StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/getting-started/who-supports-saf.md

 # Who supports SAF?

-    **Last udpate: November 2021**
+> **Last udpate: November 2021**

 **Note:**\
     Information in the table is provided by involved partners them self.
 Author of the documentation is not taking any responsibility for correctness of given information.
 If you found a mistake or want to update the table content, please contact us via email on **saf@scia.net**
-{% endhint %}

 ## Native SAF support: